jeffnyman/informing/README.md

 So, for example, if you are on Windows, do the following:

-- Copy `inweb.exe` from `_os-specific` to `Tangled`.
+- Copy `inweb.exe` from `_os-specific` to `inweb/Tangled`.
 - Copy `platform-settings-WIN.mk` to the root of the `inweb` directory.
 - Rename `platform-settings-WIN.mk` to `platform-settings.mk`.

 For Mac, you would do the same thing with the relevant files.

-Once you have the executable program in place, you will want to make sure that your operating system has the `Tangled` directory on your `PATH`.
+Once you have the executable program in place, you will want to make sure that your operating system has the `inweb/Tangled` directory on your `PATH`.

 Once you have the Inweb executable on your path, you can have Inweb report where it is executing from.